 You can freeze these cookies.
 I find they freeze best if you let them cool completely then put them on a cooled baking sheet and then put them into the freezer.
 Once they are frozen remove them from the baking sheet and put them into a freezer bag and make sure it is sealed shut well.

 Can I freeze pumpkin chocolate chip cookie dough?

 I highly suggest that you do not.
 I have tried it and I was not happy with the results of the cookies when I baked them after the dough was frozen.

 Can I use fresh pumpkin in Chocolate chip cookies?

-You can use canned pumpkin puree or fresh pumpkin puree but you can not just use pumpkin chunks, it also must be pure pumpkin.
+You can use canned pumpkin puree or fresh pumpkin purée but you can not just use pumpkin chunks, it also must be pure pumpkin.
 Both canned pumpkin puree and homemade pumpkin puree will work with this cookie recipe.
 You also do not want to use canned pumpkin pie filling as that has extra spices and sweetener in it.

 Why are my cookies not getting puffy?

 Do not freak out and think you messed them up as they are baking and look just about the same as when you put them in the oven.

 Do I have to use a Stand Mixer?

 No, If you do not have a stand mixer you can use a large bowl and an electric hand mixer to make these cookies.
 I just find it a lot easier to make these delicious cookies with a stand mixer.